NickBansal/MarsRoverKata/readme.md

 The main index file is where the code will be run from.

 ## Assumptions
 Not much information was given about the grid coordinates and they did not effect the outcome at all, but as they were mentioned in the brief I felt the need to leave them in the RoverInstructions class.
+I have not included functionality in the grid to have limitations or wrap-arounds.
 I also assumed the following for the input:
 * The grid input would include 2 numbers seperated by a space
 * The rover coordinate and orientation would consist of a number, number, letter again each seperated by a space